 Asynchronous replication is time-delayed.
 It is designed to work over distances and requires less bandwidth.

 This replication is intended for businesses that can withstand lengthier recovery point objectives.
 Because there is a delay in the copy time, the two data copies might not always be identical.
 Asynchronous replication is supported by array-, network- and host-based replication products.

 Data replication is a key technology for disaster recovery.
 It is often combined with snapshot technology, which lets users replicate data periodically while still being able to roll back to a specific point in time for recovery.
 Deduplication -- which eliminates redundant data -- is also frequently combined with replication for DR and backup.
 Dedupe helps replication by requiring less data to move across the network.

 An organization should test its replication to ensure there is enough bandwidth and that the appropriate data is copied.
 Administrators must also make sure that the available infrastructure can replicate data quickly enough to keep up with data growth and the data change rate.

-A backup administrator needs to consider the volume of the data being replicated, especially if the organization performs replication to a remote data center.
-Synchronizing large amounts of data across a low-speed connection may not be practical.
-Seeding -- copying data to removable media and then to the target device -- may be the better option.
+A backup administrator must consider the volume of the data being replicated, especially if the organization performs replication to a remote data center.
+Synchronizing large amounts of data across a low-speed connection might not be practical.
+Seeding -- copying data to removable media and then to the target device -- might be the better option.